dmccreary/graph-data-modeling-course/docs/glossary.md

 #### Graph Updates

-**Graph Updates** involve modifying the structure or properties of a graph, such as adding, deleting, or updating nodes and edges.
+The process of modifying the structure or properties of a graph, such as adding, deleting, or updating nodes and edges.

-**Example:** In an exercise, students update a graph to add new product nodes and their associated relationships.
+Graph databases must often provide extra software to make sure that updates alway leave a graph in a consistent state.

+**Example:** A graph of a bank accounts can shows funds being transferred between accounts.
+The graph must make sure that both a addition and removal are always consistent even if a server crashes in the middle of a transaction.

 #### Graph Versioning